claire-west/svstudio-manual/docs/ai-functions/auto-pitch-tuning.md

 Auto pitch tuning is a function found under the "Auto-Process" top menu.
 The "(Customized Style)" option offers additional vibrato and overshoot sliders when using the Pro edition.

-This function adds AI-generated pitch deviations similar to [Sing pitch mode](pitch-mode-sing.md), however in a more controlled and customizable manner.
+This function adds AI-generated pitch deviations similar to [Sing pitch mode](pitch-mode-sing.md), however in a more controlled and customizable manner, and without automatically being re-generated should the note's context change.

+If there are no notes selected, or if the selected notes are not in Manual mode, these options will be unavailable.

 ![Auto-Process Menu](../img/ai-functions/auto-pitch-tuning-option.png)